- Page 1 Huawei P20 Pro

 Huawei P20 Pro – Camera

-All three sensors, fine-tuned by German optics titan Leica, work together, with each being assigned a specific role.
-The 40MP sensor captures the colours in the scene, the 20MP monochrome sensor ensnares more detail, as well as texture and depth for a bokeh effect (if required), and the 8MP sensor is used for zooming.
+All three sensors, fine-tuned by German optics titan Leica, work together with each being assigned a specific role.
+The 40-megapixel sensor captures the colours in the scene, the 20-megapixel monochrome sensor ensnares additional detail, as well as texture and depth data for a bokeh effect (when required), whilst the 8-megapixel telephoto sensor helps when zooming in.

 Still shots taken in both daylight and low-light are crisp and full of detail.
-The same can also be said for the 24MP front-facing shooter.
-Video, on the other hand, isn’t so great – the super-slo-mo feature, which lets you shoot a 0.2-second burst of slow-motion footage at 960 frames per second, often distorted the subject.
+The same can also be said for images captured by the 24-megapixel front-facing shooter.
+Video, on the other hand, quite as perfect – the super slo-mo feature, which lets you shoot a 0.2-second burst of slow-motion footage at 960 frames per second, often distorted the subject or featured heavy artifcating in areas of motion.

 Most of the time, however, the auto-manipulation, which is powered by the aforementioned AI engine, works in the camera’s favour, making colours pop, even in the darkest of settings.
 Just look at this picture I snapped of the Eiffel Tower at midnight.
 You wouldn’t believe that was shot on a smartphone, right?

 Having used both the Galaxy S9 Plus and P20 Pro, I’d say the latter comes out on top.
 It’s a lot more reliable in low-light environments, and the images it produces in well-lit conditions are second to none.
-And the same, once again, can be said for the front-facing camera – which is clear and crisp for the most part.
+The same, once again, can be said for the front-facing camera – which is clear and crisp and loaded with features to toy with too.